 How to Become Licensed

-Before an individual or business may produce products bearing Virginia Commonwealth University's marks, formal permission must be granted with a license agreement through The Collegiate Licensing Company Inc., (CLC).
-CLC is responsible for processing license applications, coordinating artwork approvals, collecting royalty payments and enforcing the university's trademarks.
+Before an individual or business may produce products bearing Virginia Commonwealth University's marks, formal permission must be granted with a license agreement through CLC.
+They are responsible for processing license applications, coordinating artwork approvals, collecting royalty payments and enforcing the university's trademarks.
 Once a license application is submitted to CLC, VCU's Office of Trademarks & Licensing will review for approval.
-Licensed manufacturers may be required to pay a royalty fee.
+Licensed manufacturers are required to pay a royalty fee.
 There are several types of licensing agreements to accommodate different licensee needs.

 Interested in knowing more about the timeline and costs of gaining a license?
 Click here.